sidharth2189/CPP/Sample/Template/README.md

 ## Sample CPP
-Create and build a multifile CPP project with unit test.
+Create and build a multifile CPP project with unit test and coverage.

 ### Prerequisite
 1. [CMake](https://cmake.org/)